kubascodes/Year-in-a-backpack/_posts/2017-09-04-50-days-of-sleeping-under-the-stars.md

 description: "Although my summers have always been filled with an abundance of outdoor adventure and I've always spent a considerable part of summer camping, trading the comfort of mama hotel for exploration, this has been the longest I've spent in the woods in my life and I absolutely loved it."
 ---

 Time flies - a realisation that came after spending nearly 3 weeks in San Francisco.
 I was having a fabulous time - exploring the city during the day, eating out delicious burgers, tasting great microbrews, shopping organic food, going road-tripping, hiking around or just chilling with my friends there, with whom I had so much fun.
-I very much enjoyed all of this, but I also knew I was just running away from the moment of getting back on the road and continue traveling.
+I very much enjoyed all of this, but I also knew I was just running away from the moment of getting back on the road to continue traveling.

 ## On the road again